Adapted from bulkisgreen.org

 Quality of bulk food vs. packaged

 The quality of bulk foods is the same and often greater than that of their packaged counterparts.
-Bulk and packaged products (say granola or rice, for example) often come from the same source.
+Bulk and packaged products (granola or rice, for example) often come from the same source.
 However, with packaged products, you pay a premium for the brand name, advertising, special packaging, etc. Bulk foods rely on their quality, price, taste and overall value for sales.

 It’s the packaging…

-The bags and packages provided for bulk foods are usually fit to the size of the purchase and made of low-grade, recycled paper or plastic.
-This means that less packaging waste ends up in the landfill and fewer resources are consumed during packaging and shipping process, since more large bulk bags can fit on a pallet when shipped from the producer to the retailer.
+The bags and packages provided for bulk foods are usually fit to the size of the purchase and made of recycled paper or plastic.
+This means that less packaging waste ends up in the landfill and fewer resources are consumed during the packaging and shipping process, since more large bulk bags can fit on a pallet when shipped from the producer to the retailer.